Shashwat545/ViewCollect/README.md

 # ViewCollect
-A simple app for collecting surveys from people living in remote locations.
+A simple Android app for collecting surveys from people living in remote locations.